 CONS: While the Gerber Truss has everything you’d expect in a multitool, it does lack a few of the “nice to have” tools for camping like a fire starter.

 ✅ Victorinox Swiss Army Swisstool Spirit X: Best Old World Multitool

 PRIMARY BLADE LENGTH: 1.8″

 For those of you who know and love your original Swiss Army Knife, Victorinox created several very sleek multitools.
 We particularly like the Swiss Army Spirit X for camping because it not only has a great array of tools it includes a sharp saw, multiple openers, metal file plus several other tools that are helpful with camping.
 You can access each tool from the outside of the handle.
 All tools lock into place when opened and fold away with a simple slide of the release button.

-PROS: Extremely high quality and well designed for easy use, you will enjoy handling the Spirit X. The large number of tools will support most any need.
+PROS: Extremely high quality and well designed for easy use, you will enjoy handling the Spirit X. A large number of tools will support almost any need.

 CONS: The design is slimmer than the Leatherman Signal or the Gerber Truss.
 It is truly personal taste in grasping the tool if you will like that smoother and smaller grip.

 ✅ Leatherman Charge Plus: Best Multitool for Multipurpose

 WEIGHT: 8.3 oz